 "Ici vécurent Alice et Armand Fraysse: Justes Parmi Les Nations pour leur action de résistance face aux exactions de nazies"

-(Here lived Alice and Armand Fraysse: Among the Nations for their Resistance Action Against the Abuses of the Nazis)
+(Here lived Alice and Armand Fraysse: Among the Nations for their Resistance Action Against the Abuses of the Nazis).

-Of course, if you’d like to see our beautiful town and learn more about its history, re-create film sets or even have a love affair of your own, why not come and stay at La Résidence.
+If you’d like to see our beautiful town and learn more about its history, re-create film sets or even have a love affair of your own, why not come and stay at La Résidence.
 Booking directly at www.laresidence-france.com is 15% cheaper than any online travel agent.